Password Spraying vs. Brute Force: What’s the Difference and Why It Matters

 Stopping this type of attack doesn’t require advanced tools.
 It requires discipline: enforce strong passwords, require MFA, and monitor for patterns that most systems overlook.
 The earlier you catch it, the less damage you’ll have to contain.

-How Bolster can help
+How Bolster Helps

 Bolster offers an extensive monitoring capability that helps detect password spraying and many other threats to your IT security, eliminating the need for trust & safety professionals to spend hours researching, analyzing, and documenting issues.